 The biggest downsides here is that the market will already be pretty saturated with similar sellers, and that you are limited with your branding and marketing.

-This will make it much easier to get your branding across because you’ll have more freedom with the deisgn of your website.
+This will make it much easier to get your branding across because you’ll have more freedom with the design of your website.
 You can let your personality shine through here, rather than conforming to a marketplace’s guidelines and rules.

 Dropshipper Ollie’s decision was a fairly easy one: “I chose Amazon because it’s the biggest platform you can sell on as a marketplace seller.
 Their revenue was over $90 billion in 2014.
 This means they’re getting a lot of traffic to their platform!
 I definitely wanted to put my products in front of their customers.
 The culture of amazon is great because people usually go there in the mindset to buy something, rather than to look for a bargain or impulse buy like on Ebay.
 The power of their platform is staggering.
 I’ve sold the same product 30 times in the space of a day!
 Also, they have a lot of tools to help sellers build their businesses.
 For example, once you understand the “sales rank”, it gives you a good idea of how many sales a certain item is getting on a daily basis.”

 It’s entirely possible to succeed as a dropshipping business – plenty of people make tens of thousands of pounds a month by doing it.
 Ollie gives us his best tips for succeeding as a dropshipper:

 Although dropshippng might sound like a retailer’s dream come true, it does have its downsides.

 Because you’re working with a 3rd party, there’s potentially more customer service issues per order, which are harder to sort out.
 Say you are late in shipping an order and that’s the supplier’s fault, you’ll have to communicate this to the customer.

 First you need to place your order with the dropshipper, then you need to post the shipped order with your order management system.
 It doesn’t sound like much, but if you get a lot of orders, this can be time consuming.

 It can be difficult to find reputable dropshippers*.
 There are lots of scams and poor dropshippers out there you need to be careful of.
 There are also less marketing opportunities: because you don’t own the inventory, you can’t control the packaging and can’t insert your own coupons or other promotional material into the packages.

 Dropshipping can also increase your cost of goods sold – you’re ordering one product at a time instead of buying in bulk, so you won’t get as good a deal.
 If you’re serious about starting your own dropshipping business, you have the information needed to being dropshipping; you just need to assess whether it’s a viable business option for you, then motivate yourself to get started.
-Happy dropshipping!

 With thanks to our contributors Ollie Denyer; and Christie Little of Vine Street Market